-The concentration of Prohibited Substance A in the Sample, obtained using the Confirmation Procedure and stated in accordance with the reporting rules in WADA TD2017DL, is X (units).
-This exceeds the DL (after adjustment for the SG, if necessary) for A of Y (units).
-The relative combined standard uncertainty (u_c %) estimated by the Laboratory for a result at the Threshold Z (after adjustment for the SG, if necessary) [units], is 'b' (%).
+The concentration of Prohibited Substance A in the Sample, obtained using the Confirmation Procedure and stated in accordance with the reporting rules in WADA TD DL, is X (units).
+This exceeds the DL (after adjustment for the SG, if applicable) for A of Y (units).
+The relative combined standard uncertainty (u_c %) estimated by the Laboratory for a result at the Threshold Z (after adjustment for the SG, if applicable) [units], is 'b' (%), which does not exceed the relative u_c Max ('c', %) specified in WADA TD DL.